api-search/strategy-core/README.md

+# APIs.io Governance Strategy
+These are all of the strategy entries used to govern the APIs that power the APIs.io search engine .

-## APIs are Defined as API Contracts
+## APIs are Defined as API Contracts (apis-are-defined-as-api-contracts)
 All APIs are defined as API contracts so that we can align both the business and technology of delivering consistent high quality APIs, employing source control to manage the technical, but also the business side of things, while actively checking in on the alignment between the two over time.

 ```